kevinjqiu/blog/content/post/2016-12-19-couchdb-index-benchmark.markdown

 ### Map

-It takes some trial-and-error but translating the map function into Erlang isn't as daunting a task:
+It takes some trial-and-error but there it is, the Erlang version of the map function:

 ```
 fun({Doc})->